Ekolorde/Advent-of-C/README.md

 # Advent-of-C
 My solutions to Advent of Code puzzles, in C specifically.

 Credit to [Advent of Code](https://adventofcode.com/) for the puzzles.
-And credit to the fine folks of [Stack Overflow,](https://stackoverflow.com/) [Geeks for Geeks](https://www.geeksforgeeks.org) and the internet in general for teaching me the stuff I needed to know to solve them
+And credit to the kind folks of [Stack Overflow,](https://stackoverflow.com/) [Geeks for Geeks](https://www.geeksforgeeks.org) and the internet in general for teaching me the stuff I needed to know to solve them

 All code in this repo is subject to the Unlicense.